truenas/documentation/content/TrueCommand/AdminGuide/Users.md

 {{< toc >}}

 TrueCommand has a robust user management system that lets administrators personalize the experience for each user account.
 You can create user accounts in the TrueCommand interface.
-Alternatively, LDAP can automatically create new user accounts when someone logs into TrueCommand with their LDAP credentials.
+Alternately, LDAP can automatically create new user accounts when someone logs into TrueCommand with their LDAP credentials.

 You can also manage many user accounts simultaneously by organizing them into Teams.